jyothishri184/Sign-Language-Alphabet-Recognizer/README.md

 # Predict
 python predict.py

 # Call the function to predict further using any image

+# Streamlit app
+streamlit run app.py
 ```

 ## About CNN